 Which Type Of Cat Collar Is Best?

 You should make judgements based on your own cat’s personality and preferences.
 Having said that, we do have an opinion, and here it is.
-We think breakaway cat collars are the best choice for the vast majority of cats.
+We’re a big believer in safe cat collars.
+Therefore, we think breakaway options are the best cat collars for the vast majority of cats.
 Stretch cat collars are too restrictive, and buckle collars can snag.
 That makes breakaway cat collars the winners by default.
 The extra expense of having to replace them every time your cat performs a Houdini trick is worth it for the security of knowing your cat isn’t going to get snagged or choked by its own collar.
 For extra security, why not get one with a reflective strip to keep your pet safe at night?

 Should I Take My Cat For Walks On A Leash?